-I do recommend eating whole meals of whole ingredients instead of supplements, snack bars and sports drinks.
-But if it's easier for you to build a post-training/climbing habit with supplements then do that.
-Consistancy in context is more powerful than "eating clean" or whatever you want to call it.
+Though I recommend eating whole meals of whole ingredients instead of just supplements, if it's easier for you to build a post-session habit with supplements then do that.
+Consistency in context is powerful!

 Consume Enough Protein

-Unless you are a body-builder, you probably ride the fine edge of enough protein.
-I have never met an athlete outside of physique training who eats an optimal level of protein.
+You probably ride the fine edge of "enough" protein, as I have never met an athlete outside of physique training who eats an optimal level of protein consistently.

 The Recommended Daily Allowance (RDA) for protein is 0.8g/kg/day and represents the minimum level of protein required to avoid deficiency that would lead to a progressive loss of muscle in healthy adults.
 It is not set to support athletic performance, augment training adaptations and recovery.